ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Securely using tainted data with security-sensitive parameters

 There can be certain situations where a tainted value must be passed into a security-sensitive parameter.
 In such situations, it is essential to do proper data validation or data sanitization to make sure the input does not result in a security threat.
-Once proper controls are in place, the `@untainted` annotation on type convertion operator can be used to denote that the value is trusted:
+Once proper controls are in place, the `@untainted` annotation on type conversion operator can be used to denote that the value is trusted:

 ```ballerina
 // Execute select query using the untrusted (tainted) student ID